harihkh/react-button-controller/README.md

 ## Using Controller in a Component
 The controller can be used in a react component using the `useButton` hook from the library.
 The hook accepts an object as parameter which contain the following properties.

- 1. `callback` : The callback function that will be executed when the key press is handled for that component.
+ 1. `callback` : The callback function will be executed when the key press is handled for that component.
  2. `id`: A unique ID passed to the controller.
 This need to be unique throughout the app.

 Whenever a component which has the controller is mounted, the library will add the callback to a call-stack.
-The addition to the call-stack is done in the order of the mounting of the components.
+The addition to the call-stack is done in the order of mounting of the components.
 When the configured button is pressed, By default all the callback functions are triggered in the last-in-first-out manner.

 If you want to stop propogation of the action through the stack, `return false;` from the desired callback function. *(behaviour is similar to the event.stopPropogation() in JS)*.